aciccarello/ciccarello.me/_posts/recipes/2022-01-13-bacon-wrapped-scallops.md

 ---
 title: Bacon Wrapped Scallops
-date: 2022-01-13T02:26:08.641Z
+date: 2022-01-15T05:17:59.803Z
 tags:
   - dinner
   - seafood
   - holiday
   - appetizers
 image: /assets/img/bacon-wrapped-scallops.jpg
+image_alt: dish of bacon wrapped scallops.
 ---
-My family loves to eat these christmas eve.
-It's a simple receipe but the key is not over-cooking the scallops.
+My family loves to eat these Christmas eve.
+It's a simple recipe but the key is not over-cooking the scallops.
+I'm still working out the timing but we like the bacon a little crispier so I recommend doing a thinner cut.

 ## Summary
 - Prep Time: 10 minutes